bonitasoft/bonita-doc/md/6-x-legacy-forms.md

 # 6.x legacy forms

-Information how to use GWT forms created in previous version of Bonita.
+How to use GWT forms created in previous version of Bonita.

 ::: warning
 **Attention**: By the end of 2018, V6 GWT forms won't be available for modeling or execution.